 Listen to “This Land” on

 Monique is a multi-disciplinary artist from Saskatoon, Canada with a 25-year exhibition history.
 She has exhibited her artwork in more than 260 significant solos, invited and juried group exhibitions in ten countries.
 More than 50 of these were solo exhibitions in public galleries.
 Renowned international curators have selected her artwork for various exhibitions worldwide.
-Her works are held in more than forty-four public and private collections in ten different countries.
+Her works are held in more than 44 public and private collections in ten different countries.
 Some of the major collections include: The Royal Alberta Museum, Boston Public Library, University of Washington Library, University of California-Los Angeles Library, Bytown Museum-Ottawa, among others.
 Her work often uses significant symbols or comments on contemporary social issues.
 Monique creates bodies of work rather than individual pieces and focuses on specific concepts, she undertakes extensive research prior to creating her work, often incorporating historically significant symbols and images to express her ideas.
 Her works push the boundaries of standard printmaking: enormous scale printmaking, installation-based printmaking and working with three dimensions in printmaking.

 Photo credit Trint Thomas